 - Access fees typically reflect customer-related costs.
-In the COSA, customer-related costs were identified largely as the 15 percent in administration costs transferred from the City's general fund. - With a RCC of 220 percent, revenue collected via the access fee is very high.
-This is due in part to the use of the 'Equivalent Residential Unit' - based on floor space. - It is the commercial and multi-residential customers that are paying high access fees due to the ERU component.
-The average residential customer is not even covering the cost of service related to the access fee (the COSA for the access fee is \$12.67 and the access fee rate is \$9.50.
-For commercial customers, the access fee ranges up to \$197.50 due to ERU, much higher than the cost of service).
+In the COSA, customer-related costs were identified largely as the 15 percent in administration costs transferred from the City's general fund. - With a RCC of 218 percent, revenue collected via the access fee is very high.
+This is due in part to the use of the 'Equivalent Residential Unit' - based on floor space - that is a component of the calculation used in determining the access fee. - o It is the commercial and multi-residential customers that are paying high access fees due to the ERU component.
+The average customer is not even covering the cost of service related to the access fee (the COSA for the access fee is \$12.67 and the access fee rate is \$9.75.
+For commercial customers, the access fee ranges up to \$202.75 due to ERU, much higher than the cost of service).